hypraz/YETBRC/README.md

 Linux :

-* Put the .Bashrc right into your User home
+* Put the .Bashrc file and .shells folder right into your User home

 * Refresh your shell using : Bash